2023 Solar Incentives Guide for Granite City, IL - Tax Credits & Rebates

 EcoWatch's Granite City, IL Solar Incentives FAQs

-It's a good idea to talk to your local Granite City solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those given by the state of Illinois, may have other requirements.
+It's a smart idea to get in touch with your local Granite City solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those provided at the level of the Illinois government, may have additional requirements.

 Who installs solar panel systems near me?

-To find the best solar panel installers near you, read our article on the best solar companies in Granite City.
+To find the best solar panel installer in your area, check out our guide to the best solar companies in Granite City.

-Yes, you can receive both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money you can.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.